Credit by Exam or Transfer

-If the course was taken in the past at a different institution but is not listed as previously approved, this is how to gain equivalency:
+If a course has already been completed at a different institution but is not listed as previously approved, equivalency can be gained as follows:

-For Introductory Chemistry, Chem 101, Chem 102 and labs, students must take a placement/competency exam given by the chemistry department.
-If passed, this would show the student’s knowledge of the material, and the department will issue an explanation letter to the appropriate academic unit, for example Registrar’s office, Academic Advising, or Graduate program in Pharmacy.
+For Introductory Chemistry (Chem 101, Chem 102 and the associated labs), students must take a placement/competency exam given by the chemistry department.
+Passing this exam demonstrates knowledge of the course material, and the department will issue an explanation letter to the appropriate academic unit, for example Registrar’s office, Academic Advising, or Graduate program in Pharmacy.

-The UNC Department of Chemistry will offer Placement Exams for the following courses on ONE day during the fall semester.
+The UNC Department of Chemistry will offer Placement Exams for the following courses on ONE day during the spring semester.
 These will fall on the weekday before classes begin.